JustKiddingCode/arpoc/docs/concepts/interface.rst

 If the access token is a JWT, the data gets unpacked and the issuer field `iss` is used to connect to the openid provider.
-If the access token is not a JWT, the client must also supply the issuer, using the `x-oidcproxy-issuer` HTTP header.
+If the access token is not a JWT, the client must also supply the issuer, using the `x-arpoc-issuer` HTTP header.
-If the issuer is `https://openid.example.com/realms/master` then the header `x-oidcproxy-issuer: https://openid.example.com/realms/master` must be added.
+If the issuer is `https://openid.example.com/realms/master` then the header `x-arpoc-issuer: https://openid.example.com/realms/master` must be added.
 Except for the retrieval of the access token and userinfo command line clients are treated the same way as webbrowsers.